Gov. Scott: Florida "will not tolerate" violence like airport...

 Florida Governor Rick Scott is vowing every available resource to make sure you’re safe.

-He says he will hold whoever is responsible for this shooting accountable to “the fullest extent of the law”.
 The Broward County Sheriff’s Office has a suspect in custody and the FBI is also involved in the investigation.
-At this time, the motive to the shooting is not clear.
+At this time, the motive for the shooting is not clear.

 On the federal level, Scott says he reached out to and has spoken with President-elect Donald Trump and Vice President-elect Mike Pence, who said they would do everything in their power to help.
-Scott had not reached out to President Obama- who is still in control of federal resources that could help- nor has he heard from President Obama at the time of his press conference.
-When asked why he hasn’t contacted President Obama, Scott said he has a personal relationship with President-elect Trump and Vice President-elect Pence.
+Scott has not reached out to President Obama -- who is still in control of federal resources that could help -- nor has he heard from President Obama at this time.
+When asked why he hasn’t contacted Obama, Scott said he has a personal relationship with President-elect Trump and Vice President-elect Pence.

-Later in the evening, Scott’s schedule was updated to reflect that he had spoken with President Obama.

 Scott was asked whether there should be a ban on weapons in airports.